DeNeutoy/blog/docs/syntax.md

 ## A Quick Foray into Applied NLP tasks

 I am a big fan of Ines Montani/Matthew Honnibal's approach to thinking about practical NLP annotation, which you can listen to in [this easily digestable video](https://www.youtube.com/watch?v=JpkzK58lkmA) from Ines.
 Basically, the idea is that there are very few tasks which can't be broken down into text classification and/or Named Entity Recognition when used in a practical setting.

-However, over the last few years, I have come across several examples of an "intermediate" task format, which I am going to call _Almost Semantic Role Labelling_.
+However, over the last few years, I have come across several examples of an "extension" task format, which I am going to call _Almost Semantic Role Labelling_.
 This naming will probably make lots of NLP researchers stamp their feet and tell me that I mean "arbitrary structured prediction", which is probably true - but we'll stick with _Almost Semantic Role Labelling_ for the time being, given it's the most similar.
+It turns out that Almost Semantic Role Labelling is constrained in a particular way which makes it very easy to buid models for, which is important for practical use.

+TODO add in model explanation

+### The underlying model

+Why is viewing these types of structured prediction task in this way so useful?
+To think about this, it is helpful to consider the inputs and outputs of these classifiers:

+- Text Classification: Input: (Text) -> Label/s
+- Named Entity Recognition: Input: (Text) -> Labelled Spans
+- Almost Semantic Role Labelling: (Text, index) -> Labelled Spans

+This small extension allows models which are much more expressive for *zero* cost, due to a cute trick which allows us to view Almost Semantic Role Labelling in exactly the same way as NER which I have demonstrated in this extremely scientific drawing:

 #### Example 1: Bond Trading
 _(This is a real life example which I helped someone with a bit a year or so ago.)_